 JUDGING: FOR DIV.
-24, 30, 41, 42, 53 - Monday, July 26 9:00 a.m.
+24, 30, 41, 42, 53 - Friday July 28th 9:00 a.m.

-- All exhibits must attach skill summary questions or they may be penalized at the judge's discretion. - B. Members may enter multiple entries as long as every item is different in technique or pattern. - C. All Fabric and Fashion exhibits must be judged at the Fairgrounds starting at 9:00 on July 26 - D. Exhibit must be exclusive work of the 4-H member and a product of the current 4-H year. - E. All garments considered for the wool award must be labeled wool by a sewn-in label. - F. Posters and boards should be exhibited with a hanging device. - G. Buymanship project(s) and exhibits require appropriate forms.
+- A. All exhibits must attach skill summary questions or they may be penalized at the judge's dis- - Members may enter multiple entries as long as every item is different in technique or pattern. - All Fabric and Fashion exhibits must be judged at the Fairgrounds starting at 9:00 on July 28. - Exhibit must be exclusive work of the 4-H member and a product of the current 4-H year. - All garments considered for the wool award must be labeled wool by a sewn-in label. - Posters and boards should be exhibited with a hanging device. - Buymanship project(s) and exhibits require appropriate forms.
 The actual garments are not evaluated in the Buymanship Classes.